apl. Prof. Dr. Ulrich Franke

 2 State of the art

-- Present what you have read on your topic/question and connect your readings meaningfully to each other.
+- Present what you have read on your topic/question and connect the results of your reading in a meaningful way.

 3 Critical appraisal